opencontext/arches-via-docker/README.md

 # Public Web Server and Localhost Deployments

-This branch provides a simple approach to deploying AfS for use on a `localhost` without starting Docker related to Web hosting (Nginx, SSL, etc.).
+This branch provides a simple approach to deploying AfS for use on a `localhost`.
+It does not start other Docker containers related to Web hosting (Nginx, SSL, etc.).
 Be sure to leave Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

 This branch has only partial support for installing arbitary versions of AfS.
 Configure the `.env` file to name the branch you'd like to deploy as so: